 The Friendly Center has a great opportunity to fill a box with food items this Thanksgiving for families in need across Orange County.
 Friendly Center also collects Turkey Baskets containing enough food for a family to prepare a traditional Thanksgiving dinner.
-Participate in its Turkey Drive and help Friendly Center reach its goal of providing for 400 families during these challenging times.
+Participate in its Turkey Drive and help Friendly Center reach its goal of providing for 600 families during these challenging times.
 All drop-offs are by appointment only.
 Sign-ups begin November 1st.
+Drop off date is November 20th.
 Each box should have enough food to feed a family of five or more.
 Friendly Center asks that all items be placed into a box or basket.
 Boxes are preferred.
 However, if using baskets, please wrap baskets in cellophane.
 Please keep gift cards and pies separate.
 See website for list of required food items.

 |Volunteer Opportunities in Orange County||Embracing The Fall Season|

 |Fall Activities In and Around OC||SoCal U-Pick Farms, Orchards, & Tours|

 |Best Places To Go Apple Picking||Best Pumpkin Patches in Orange County|

 Cindy is an OC native fond of PCH road trips to places like Santa Rosa or Carmel.
 She’s a mother of three spending her free time baking apple pies, cooking green enchiladas, and listening to 80s music.
 She’s a beach girl at heart and Cancun is her go to paradise.